-A. Principals and Tenured Teachers

-According to the Illinois School Code, tenured teachers and principals only may be discharged for conduct deemed "irremediable," or for "remediable" conduct which employees have been specifically warned may lead to their discharge if repeated.
+A. Principals and Tenured Teachers.
+According to the Illinois School Code, tenured teachers and principals only may be dismissed for conduct deemed "irremediable," or for "remediable" conduct which employees have been specifically warned may lead to their dismissal if repeated.
 The School Code defines "irremediable" conduct as conduct which is cruel, immoral, negligent, or criminal or which in any way causes psychological harm or injury to a student.
 105 ILCS 5/34-85.
-The Board shall consider any tenured teacher or principal who intentionally provides falsified documents and/or residential addresses as a means of avoiding the residency requirements set for in this policy as having engaged in irremediable conduct punishable by discharge.
-Other initial violations of this policy that do not involve the intentional falsification of documents and/or residential addresses in order to avoid the requirements of this policy shall not be treated as "irremediable" offenses.
-Accordingly, in those cases where no falsification of information occurs, a principal or tenured teacher who is subject to this policy may be discharged for failure to comply with the residency requirement if, after receiving a Warning Resolution from the Board, the employee fails to comply with the warning and establish his or her residency in Chicago.
+The Board shall consider any tenured teacher or principal to have engaged in irremediable conduct and subject to dismissal without prior warning if he/she has intentionally misrepresented his/her actual residence, whether such misrepresentation is made by active representations or by material omissions of facts, with the intent to avoid the residency requirements set forth in this Policy.
+Other initial violations of this Policy that do not involve such misrepresentations shall not be treated as "irremediable" offenses.

+Accordingly, in those cases where no misrepresentation occurs, a principal or tenured teacher who is subject to this Policy may be dismissed for failure to comply with the residency requirement if, after receiving a Warning Resolution from the Board, the employee fails to comply with the warning and establish his or her residency in Chicago.
 All Warning Resolutions issued under this section shall direct the teacher or principal to establish actual residency in the City of Chicago within sixty (60) calendar days of the service of the Warning Resolution.
 All Warning Resolutions issued to employees under this section shall direct the teacher or principal to submit evidence of compliance with the terms of the Warning Resolution by a date certain, not to exceed fourteen (14) calendar days after the designated period for compliance, to the Office of Labor and Employee Relations.
-Teachers and principals who fail to comply with the Warning Resolution shall be discharged.
+Teachers and principals who fail to comply with the Warning Resolution shall be dismissed.